tcwangshiqi-columbia/Neurify/README.md

 We highly recommend users to compile and run the code under Linux 16.04 in case any potential dependency or compilation errors.

 [News] PyTorch version of symbolic interval analysis (supporting gpus) is now available at our [Symbolic Interval Library](https://github.com/tcwangshiqi-columbia/symbolic_interval).
+[News] We have updated the interface and code structure in "general" file such that people can customize Neurify in an easier way.
+It replaces the original mnist folder.

 ## Prerequisite